 The director, Dr Charles Y Cai, is a highly qualified Chinese Medicine practitioner with over twenty years clinical experience and a sound knowledge of Chinese medicine that was passed to him from his father and grandfather.

 By taking the time to properly diagnose ailments and prepare an effective treatment, Charles has helped many people to recover from a wide variety of painful and distressing conditions.
-Dr Cai has carried out successful research on the treatment of depression, insomnia, menopause and MS. The findings have been published in over 10 different journal and books.
+Dr Cai has carried out successful research on the treatment of chronic condition and acute pain.
+The findings have been published in over 10 different journal and books.

 Charles is a registered doctor in China and a full practicing member of Australian Acupuncture and Chinese Medicine Association (AACMA).